 His team has successfully used bubble wrap, as an alternative to more expensive scientific equipment, for blood tests and growing cultures.
 Many qualities of bubble wrap make it ideal for scientific use: the central cavity is sterile, the bubbles are uniform, and the contents of the transparent bubble are easily observable, as Biological Sciences and Biological Natural Sciences applicants know make for a good experimental environment.

 The focus of Whitesides’ team had been on finding cheap, accessible alternatives to various scientific equipment that could be used in parts of the world with limited resources.
 The team has put many everyday items to creative, scientific use.

 Applicants of Engineering might like to explore other household items that can perform useful functions in science and research the various creative ideas the team has developed.

-- English Language and Literature Reading List If you’re applying for English, have a look at our...
+- Cambridge Language Test overview If you’re applying for Modern and Medieval Languages at Cambridge,...
 Read more >

 - Application Calendar Making an application to Oxford or Cambridge can seem like...
 Read more >

-- February’s Top News Stories Read more about some of the biggest news stories to...
+- July’s Top News Stories Read more about some of the biggest news stories to...
 Read more >